 EVIDENCE?

-A number of secondary sources list Alexander as the linking generation between the two lairds, James Elphinstone of Glack, though very little detail is available from even the secondary sources apart from the 'fact' that he had a son and died before his father died.
+A number of secondary sources list Alexander as the linking generation between the two lairds, James Elphinstone of Glack, though very little detail is available from even the secondary sources apart from the 'fact' that he had a son and died before his own father died.
 No wife is listed.
-From the point of view of dates, Alexander is a useful link, but where is the evidence for his existence?.
+From the point of view of dates, Alexander is a useful link.

 Davidson, however, says: